PULS! – Digital population study on health in times of crisis

 Systematically recording the health consequences of climate crises and more

 Global pandemics, extreme weather events, and political conflicts have a direct impact on physical, mental, and social health.
-At the same time, there is often a lack of structured, timely data to analyze the effects in a differentiated manner and derive evidence-based measures.
+At the same time, there is often a lack of structured, timely data to analyse these effects in a differentiated way and to derive effective measures.

-The PULS study examines how crisis events affect the health of the population, which groups are particularly affected, and how well people are prepared for such situations.
+PULS! is a study to investigate, how crisis events affect the overall health of the population, which groups are particularly affected, and how well people are prepared for such situations.

-The aim is to provide reliable data for public health strategies and health policy decisions.
+The aim is to provide robust data to support public health strategies and health policy decision-making.

 Study design

-The study is being conducted by the Center for Preventive Medicine and Digital Health at the Mannheim Medical Faculty, Heidelberg University.
+The study is conducted by the Center for Preventive Medicine and Digital Health at the Mannheim Medical Faculty of Heidelberg University.

 Over a period of two years, participants will be surveyed regularly using digital questionnaires:

-- Baseline survey on health status and living situation
+- Baseline assessment of health status and living conditions

 - Quarterly follow-ups

-The focus is on a holistic view of health—physical, mental, and social—as well as resilience, perception, and social classification of crisis measures.
+The focus is on a holistic perspective on health—physical, mental, and social—as well as on resilience, perception, and the societal assessment of crisis measures.

 Our role: Technical infrastructure for scalable data collection